 Lifestyle changes you can make to help keep shortness of breath at bay include:

-• quitting smoking and avoiding tobacco smoke
+• quitting smoking, if you smoke, and avoiding tobacco smoke

 • avoiding exposure to pollutants, allergens, and environmental toxins